siberianfox/tinygwiki/BeagleBone-Black-Test-Rig-Setup.md

 To get the list of tinyg's connected (for now):

-    ./node_modules/serialport/bin/serialportList.js
+    cd TinyG-node/       (if you are not already in this directory) ./node_modules/serialport/bin/serialportList.js
     # This should always return /dev/ttyUSB0

 Now navigate to http://beaglebone.local:3000/ in order to control the tester and see results.

 Move the TinyG-node.git/examples/tinygTestRig.js to the top level of the "Workspace" using drag and drop.
 Double-click on it, then hit run.
 You can now plug the TinyG into the BBB and it should run the script on the TinyG.
 Note that you need a recent dev build of TinyG to get the RTS/CTS working, or you will see parser errors.